1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• Itching or burning sensation near the anus
+• Itching or burning around the anus

 • Pain while sitting or passing stool